 My research focuses on T-cells, type 2 inflammation and allergies.
 I work to identify molecular mechanisms for Th2 cytokine production, and Th2 differentiation and activation.
 With my research, I aim to find a cure for human atopic disorders, including eosinophilic esophagitis (EoE).

-Ting Wen, MD, PhD, has characterized the unique, tissue-specific transcriptome of purified murine eosinophils under homeostasis and allergic conditions and demonstrated the expression and function of a couple of unexpected molecules, CD22 and CAR4, on gastrointestinal and lung eosinophils, respectively (Wen et al., 2012 and 2014, Journal of Immunology).
+I have helped to characterize the unique, tissue-specific transcriptome of purified murine eosinophils under homeostasis and allergic conditions.
+I have also demonstrated the expression and function of certain unexpected molecules, CD22 and CAR4, on gastrointestinal and lung eosinophils, respectively.

-- 2011, Fellow-In-Training Travel Award, American Academy of Allergy, Asthma, and Immunology (AAAAI)
+- 2011 American Academy of Allergy, Asthma, and Immunology Fellow-in-Training Travel Award

 Assistant Professor, UC Department of Pediatrics

 Allergy and Immunology, Eosinophilic Disorders